The Allston Brighton Food Pantry provides nourishing foods and services to all members of the community at no cost.

-Staff and volunteers provide nutrition education and help their clients apply for Supplemental Nutrition Assistance Program (SNAP) benefits to better enable them to purchase more food.
-Through their mobile distribution programs – the Boston Public Schools (BPS) Grove Hall Alliance Initiative, East Boston Neighborhood Health Center (EBNHC) and Head Start (HS) Initiatives – they provided healthy food and nutrition resources to varying food insecure populations throughout our community.
+Services: Staff and volunteers provide nutrition education, and SNAP benefits application support.
+The Pantry’s mobile distribution programs – the Boston Public Schools (BPS) Grove Hall Alliance Initiative, East Boston Neighborhood Health Center (EBNHC) and Head Start (HS) Initiatives – provide healthy food and nutrition resources to community members who are experiencing food insecurity.

 Service hours:Wednesday & Saturday: 9:00am - 11:00am